N-Haitu31/holbertonschool-shell/permissions/README.md

 4-empty : script that creates an empty file.

-5-execute : script that adds execute permission to the owner of the file
+5-execute : script that adds execute permission to the owner of the file.

+6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users, to the file.